-A home-made facial scrub is a great way to cut costs around the house but still get that clean and clear feeling.
+A DIY homemade facial scrub is a great way to cut costs around the home but still get that clean and clear feeling.
 Not only is it cost efficient, but it also allows you to know exactly what goes into a product that will be used on what some would say is the most delicate organ of your body: your skin!
-This honey and coffee scrub will leave your face feeling moisturized and refreshed while thoroughly cleaning your pores.
+This honey and coffee face scrub will leave your face feeling moisturized and refreshed while thoroughly cleaning your pores.

-Keep in mind, this scrub will provide deep cleanse.
-Often times, deep cleaning will result in breakouts due to a change in skin pH, so never do it the day before or day of a big event.
-Below are ingredients that will go into your facial scrub:
+Keep in mind, this scrub will provide a deep cleanse.
+Sometimes, deep cleaning will result in breakouts due to a change in skin pH, so never do it the day before or day of a big event.
+Below are the ingredients that will go into your DIY facial scrub:

 Honey is nature’s antibiotic salve.
 It’s also a top notch moisturizer and antioxidant.